Managing Hardened Repository

 Note

 If a Linux backup repository with enabled Make recent backups immutable for check box was added with root credentials, the upgrade process will be interrupted.
 To continue it, you must specify a user account with non-root permissions for this repository.
-For more information, see this KB article.
+For more information, see this Veeam KB article.

-Migrating Linux Repository to Hardened Repository
+Switching from Linux Repository to Hardened Repository

 If you have a Linux server added to the backup infrastructure as a backup repository and want to use it as a hardened repository, perform the following steps: